 With the highest mountain of the Cyclades, Naxos is the greenest island in this Greek archipelago.
 Mountains trap clouds, clouds produce water, and water makes plants and trees grow.
 This results in more bearable hikes and possible shade just by the beach, as well as more productive agriculture that triumphs on the plates and in the glasses of Naxos restaurants.

 Whether you climb up the mountain home of Zeus, dive deep into the world of Poseidon, or surrender to the decadent feasts of Dionysus, Naxos is a place of divine experiences

-Even if it is the center of Cyclades, Naxos Island attracts fewer tourists, and one can explore its many archeological sites, medieval castles, churches, and museums, charming mountainous and seaside villages without the feeling of a mass-tourism rush.
+Even if it is the center of the Cyclades, Naxos Island attracts fewer tourists, and one can explore its many archeological sites, medieval castles, churches, museums, and charming mountainous and seaside villages without the feeling of a mass-tourism rush.

 Whether you climb up the mountain home of Zeus, dive deep into the world of Poseidon, or surrender to the decadent feasts of Dionysus, Naxos is a place of divine experiences.
 It is a destination where one can appreciate the beauty of the land, as well as its gifts, from food to marble.

 Naxos integrates the richness of culture, the power of history, and the intrigue of mystery.
 Something sacred, whether one believes in God(s) or not.
 In true holidays, this island fights well to explain the ‘holly’ part.